Omar Mohammed: Iraq War and the Islamic State

-Literary projects

-"Let it there be a Book, Rising from the Ashes" is a project launched by Mohammed to preserve the books from the destroyed library of the university of Mosul.
-The campaign led to preserve more than 32 thousands books and manuscripts.
-Speaking exclusively to The Independent, the historian said he hopes to collect at least 200,000 books, largely from international donations, to rebuild the university's central library and others across the city.
-In a phone interview with BuzzFeed News, he revealed very little about himself — "I can tell you I'm not 40 yet" — and insisted on anonymity to protect himself and his loved ones.
-But he spoke at length about his hopes for the library and why he is so invested in reviving it.

-"Whenever I was in the university, I would spend most of my time at the library," he said.
-"When I didn't like my professors' lectures, I often went to the library to do research and study books on my own."

 Creation of Mosul Eye

 Access to the internet is still more limited in Mosul compared to the rest of Iraq.
-While IS did not restrict access to the internet as such, they imposed high taxes on internet providers leaving the city with limited access to this day (See UN Habit Report, 2016).
-Despite this, a number of growing local online media initiatives are proving to be popular.
-Ein Al Mosul, or Mosul Eye, was a blog, written anonymously, that documented events in Mosul under the occupation of IS, providing citizens of Mosul and, perhaps even more so, diaspora and the international community with vital information and evidence of IS atrocities.
-It focuses now on the ‘recovery’ of Mosul, structurally as well as culturally.
-‘Mosul Eye was able to not only be a source of information but a social factor in the city’, according to its founder Omar Mohamed (2018 cited in Guardian Podcast, 2018).
-After the battle, Mosul Eye played a different role, ‘which is to rebuild civil society, trying to support the people who stayed in the city, trying to give them a voice, because they were voiceless’.
+While IS did not restrict access to the internet as such, they imposed high taxes on internet providers leaving the city with limited access to this day.
+(Note: See UN Habit Report, 2016) Despite this, a number of growing local online media initiatives are proving to be popular.
+Ein Al Mosul, or Mosul Eye, was a blog, written anonymously, that documented events in Mosul under the occupation of IS, providing citizens of Mosul and, perhaps even more so, diaspora and the international community with vital information and evidence of IS atrocities..
+After the battle of Mosul, Mosul Eye played a different role, 'which is to rebuild civil society, trying to support the people who stayed in the city, trying to give them a voice, because they were voiceless'.
+The blog now focuses on the 'recovery' of Mosul.